mcjazzyfunky/archived-php-logging/README.md

 approved by the [PHP Framework Interop Group](https://en.wikipedia.org/wiki/PHP_Standard_Recommendation).<br>
 Maybe using this quasi standard will be a good choice.<br>

-The API for the logging calls in "php-logging" is a more or less a superset of the API of PSR-3 LoggerInterface, providing the following
+The API for the logging calls in "php-logging" is more or less a superset of the API of PSR-3 LoggerInterface, providing the following
 enhancements: